The Succulent Plant Page goes to Families of Succulent Plants goes to

 Hereroa calycina L. Bolus 1928

-A dwarf Mesemb with cylindrical lanceolate leaves, whose surface is patterned with many tiny raised dots.
+A dwarf Mesemb with cylindrical lanceolate succulent leaves, whose surface is patterned with many tiny raised dots.
 The small flowers are yellow to orange.

 Native to the Cape Province of South Africa.